The energy asset score report is composed of the following four sections:

 Section 3: Structure and Systems

-The Asset Score Report provides system evaluations for the building envelope (roof, walls, windows, floor), lighting, HVAC, and service hot water systems.
-Each system is ranked as "Fair", "Good", or "Superior" based on the energy modeling results.
+The Asset Score Report provides system evaluations for the lighting, whole building envelope and HVAC system (including roofs, walls, windows, floors, and HVAC systems), and HVAC distribution systems (air handlers and zone equipment).
+Each system is ranked as "Fair", "Good", or "Superior" based on a comparison of the energy modeling results and national average energy costs.
 This information can help owners and operators identify the specific components of the building most in need of attention.

 View the energy asset score report guide for additional details.